ebgoldstein/HybridSBM/README.md

 available online (open access): http://www.earth-surf-dynam.net/2/67/2014/esurf-2-67-2014.html

-SBM.m is the main script for running the model, all other functions and model subroutines are incorporated below.
+SBM.m is the main script for running the model, all other functions and model subroutines are subordinate.

 The code saves the entire structure that houses the model data and assumes you have the parallel package for matlab.
 Some of the features of teh original code are not implemented